scmgl-kaist/sceleto/docs/source/api.rst

 scl.markers.find_markers()
 --------------------------

-:py:function:`markers.find_markers` finds the marker genes for the given label and stores them as a dictionary at adata.uns.cdm_groupby.
+:py:func:`markers.find_markers` finds the marker genes for the given label and stores them as a dictionary at adata.uns.cdm_groupby.

 In order to use the other functions in the module, it is advised to first run this function or to create a marker class.
 The produced dictionary at adata.uns.cdm_groupby can then be used as the input for cdm_out argument for the other functions.